BBC newsreader George Alagiah dies aged 67 after bowel cancer diagnosis

 George Alagiah death: BBC newsreader dies aged 67 after bowel cancer diagnosis

-‘Audiences could sense his kindness, empathy and wonderful humanity,’ said BBC director-general Tim Davie
+‘Audiences could sense his kindness, empathy and wonderful humanity,’ said BBC director general Tim Davie

 BBC newsreader George Alagiah has died at the age of 67, his agent has announced.